-Fire frequency and time since last fire
+3.2 Fire frequency and time since last fire

 Several sites on the MP-S gradient transects have burned frequently in the past.
-Between 1990 and 2005, the period that included vegetation sampling (1999/2000) at the slough sites, there were not many fires within the area.
-Nevertheless, since 2005, when vegetation monitoring began at regular interval on the transects, both prairie and slough sites on Transects M1, M2 & M3 burned in prescribed burns (Rx), human-caused fire or wildfires (Table 2).
+Between 1990 and 2005, the period that included vegetation sampling (1999/2000) at the slough sites, there was not many fires within the area, except M4 on which four sites were burned in 1999 and four in 2003.
+Nevertheless, since 2005, when vegetation monitoring began at regular interval on the transects, both prairie and slough sites on Transects M1, M2, M3 & M4 burned due to either prescribed burns (Rx), human-caused fire or wild fires (Table 2).
 Time elapsed between the burned-year and sampling events, defined as time since last fire (TSLF), have affected vegetation composition observed at these sites.